PuzzleFlow/tochtli/tutorials/client-notifications.md

 {% endhighlight %}

 The message attributes (`:severity`, `:timestamp` and `:message`) are obvious but what about the routing key?
- This time we we would use different topics for different event severities to allow components to listen only for selected events.
+ This time we will use different topics for different event severities to allow components to listen only to selected events.
  `Tochtli::Message` allows to define routing key by passing block to the `route_to` directive.

 OK, the message is ready.
 Now the client class:

 {% highlight ruby %}